paras-d/TumblrCards/README.md

 #### End of Turn

-Not much will happen during the end of each turn.
+Not much else will happen during the end of each turn.
 The game will check for any end of turn triggers on creatures in play, taking priority of the current players triggers first.
 After all triggers have finished the game will move to the next players start of turn phase.

+#### Winning the Game

+The game is won when your opponents life total reaches 0.
+The game will become increasingly difficult as your opponents life approaches 0.
+If a card specifies another way to win (or lose!) follow that cards text.